Skip to main content

 Robert W. Frenck, Jr., MD

-Dr. Frenck's research interests include therapeutic and vaccine clinical trials with special interest in enteric diseases and human challenge infection models.
+Dr. Frenck's research interests include therapeutic and vaccine clinical trials with special interest in enteric diseases.
 After completing a 25-year career in the Navy, Dr. Frenck joined the UCLA Center for Vaccine Research in 2004 and served until 2006 as director of the center and a professor of pediatrics at UCLA School of Medicine.
-Dr. Frenck has been active in the American Academy of Pediatrics and is the incoming Chair for the Section on Infectious Diseases (SOID) as well as serving in the Red Book Committee.
-He is an acknowledged authority in infectious diseases and has authored over 150 articles and book chapters on various aspects of this subject.
+Dr. Frenck has been active in the American Academy of Pediatrics and currently serves on the Red Book Committee.
+He is an acknowledged authority in infectious diseases and has authored over 60 articles and book chapters on various aspects of this subject.

 Daniel Hoft, MD, PhD